How to Code Your ResNet from Scratch in Tensorflow?

 What are ResNets and their Types?

 ResNets are called Residual Networks.
-ResNet is a special type of Convolutional Neural Network (CNN) that is used for tasks like Image Recognition.
-ResNet was first introduced in 2015 by Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun in their paper – “Deep Residual Learning for Image Recognition”.
+They are a special type of convolutional neural network (CNN) used for tasks such as image recognition.
+Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun first introduced ResNet in 2015 in their paper “Deep Residual Learning for Image Recognition.”

-Different types of ResNets can be developed based on the depth of the network like ResNet-50 or ResNet-152.
+Different types of ResNets can be developed based on the depth of the network, such as ResNet-50 or ResNet-152.
 The number at the end of ResNet specifies the number of layers in the network or how deep the networks are.
 We can design a ResNet with any depth using the basic building blocks of a ResNet that we will be looking ahead:

-A ResNet can be called an upgraded version of the VGG architecture, with the difference between them being the skip connections used in ResNets.
-In the figure below, we can see the architecture of the VGG as well as the 34 layer ResNet.
+A ResNet can be called an upgraded version of the VGG architecture.
+The difference between them is the skip connections used in ResNets.
+In the figure below, we can see the architecture of the VGG as well as the 34-layer ResNet.

-Now you might be wondering why do we use a skip connection what purpose does it serve?
+You might wonder why we use a skip connection and its purpose.
 So the answer to your question would be, in earlier CNN architectures as more and more layers were added to the Neural Network it was observed that the performance of the model started dropping, this was because of the vanishing gradient problem.
-As we went deeper into a network the vanishing gradient problem becomes more and more significant and the solution to this problem was using a skip connection.
-To know more about skip connections and the math behind them you can refer to this paper.
+As we went deeper into a network, the vanishing gradient problem became more and more significant, and the solution to this problem was using a skip connection.
+You can refer to this paper to learn more about skip connections and the math behind them.

-In Figure 2. we can see how a skip connection works, the skip connection skips training from a few layers and then connects it to the output.
-This helps the network skip the layers, which are hurting the performance of the model.
-This allows us to go deeper into the network without facing the problem of vanishing gradient.
+In Figure 2, we can see how a skip connection works.
+The skip connection skips training from a few layers and then connects it to the output.
+This helps the network skip the layers, hurting the model’s performance.
+This allows us to go deeper into the network without facing the problem of vanishing gradients.

-In Figure 2. we can see two types of skip connections the left side block is called an Identity block and, the right side block is called a Bottleneck / Convolutional block.
-The difference between the two blocks is that the Identity block directly adds the residue to the output whereas, the Convolutional block performs a convolution followed by Batch Normalisation on the residue before adding it to the output.
+Figure 2 shows two types of skip connections: the left-side block is called an Identity block, and the right-side block is called a Bottleneck / Convolutional block.
+The difference between the two blocks is that the Identity block directly adds the residue to the output.
+In contrast, the Convolutional block performs a convolution followed by Batch Normalisation on the residue before adding it to the output.

 Identity Block Structure and Code

-Now, let’s understand this identity block, every identity block has the architecture/algorithm as following: (Refer Fig 3.)
+Now, let’s understand this identity block.
+Every identity block has the following architecture/algorithm: (Refer to Fig 3.)

 identity block structure